xiancg/vfxnaming/docs/source/index.rst

     pip install vfxnaming

 A complete suite of tools to manage naming conventions from one or more "Rules repositories".
-Structure naming rules with your own custom tokens and separators.
-Then use the library to solve names following those rules so your naming is consistent, and also to parse metadata from exisiting names (cus a name is basically a collection of metadata right?)
+Structure naming rules with your own custom tokens.
+Then use the library to solve names following those rules so your naming is consistent, and also to parse metadata from exisiting names (cus a name is basically a collection of metadata, right?)

 This is completely based on `Copyright (c) 2017 Cesar Saez <https://www.cesarsaez.me/>`_ work.
 I highly recommend his `Website-Blog <https://www.cesarsaez.me/>`_ and